 The aforementioned examples show the panoramic views, that have been stitched near the edges of the picture.
 In general in the case of Nikkor 18-105 mm it seems to be better.
 In another case I prepared a view stitching the pictures closer to the middle of the picture.
 Unfortunately, it looks much worse.

 As you can see above the stitched images are not useful at all.
 Both Nikkor 18-55 mm and Nikkor 18-105 mm are not capable to make good panoramic views without supporting software.

 As it worst the long distance is not the only problem.
-You may have struggled with a chromatic aberration also, that strikingly interferes into your macro photos (Pic.
-10-12) during the unfavourable light conditions.
+You may have struggled with a chromatic aberration also, which strikingly interferes with your macro photos (Pic.
+10-12) during unfavorable light conditions.